AlysMancia/AlysMancia/README.md

 - 👋 Hi, I’m @AlysMancia
 - 👀 I’m interested in programming, anime , manhwa and kdramas!
 - 🌱 I’m currently learning jquery,jreact and php
-  I am still looking for a job to sustain my lifee and want to gain a LOT of experiences.
+  I am still looking for a extra-job to sustain my lifee and want to gain a LOT of experiences.
   Programming isn't easy but it makes me happy when I learn something new~ I like it when my brain gets tired from thinking what is the error LOL
 <!---